-It’s more difficult to get into medical school now than it has ever been.
-It seems that every year, more and more premeds apply to medical school and yet the number of first-year positions stays relatively the same.
-If your dream is to become a doctor, you will have to avoid the pitfalls that so many premeds fall into – and the first step is understanding what those pitfalls are.
+It is more difficult than ever before to get into medical school.
+Every year, more and more premeds apply to medical school, yet the number of first-year positions stays relatively the same.
+If your dream is to become a doctor, you will have to avoid the pitfalls that so many premeds fall into—and the first step is understanding what those pitfalls are.
+So, how hard is it to get into medical school?

-According to the AAMC, over 62,000 applicants applied during the 2021-2022 application cycle and only 23,000 matriculated.
-That’s an acceptance rate of only 37% and a decrease of about 5% compared to last year.
+According to the AAMC, over 55,000 applicants applied during the 2022-2023 application cycle and only 22,000 matriculated.
+That’s an acceptance rate of only 40%, which is an increase from the previous cycle but still less than favorable odds.
 If you’re a premed just starting your future doctor journey, these are worrisome statistics.

 There is a silver lining though.
 Getting into medical school isn’t like winning the lottery.
 There are steps you can take and mistakes you can avoid that will help ensure acceptance, even when the odds seem stacked against you.